Weave Code

 Frequently asked questions about Testbench Core

-How do I use Testbench Core to test a Laravel package without a full application?
+How do I use Testbench Core to test a Laravel package without installing a full Laravel app?

-Testbench Core lets you bootstrap a minimal Laravel environment directly in your package tests.
-Use `createApplication()` in your test class to generate a lightweight Laravel instance, then run migrations, factories, or artisan commands as needed.
-This avoids requiring a full Laravel app while maintaining realistic testing conditions.
+Testbench Core lets you boot a minimal Laravel environment directly in your package tests.
+Add it via Composer (`orchestra/testbench-core`), then use `createApplication()` in your test classes to spin up a lightweight Laravel instance.
+This avoids requiring a separate Laravel install while still testing providers, migrations, and configurations.

-What Laravel versions does Testbench Core support, and how do I ensure compatibility?
+What Laravel versions does Testbench Core support, and how do I pick the right version?

-How do I test artisan commands with Testbench Core?
+Can I test Artisan commands with Testbench Core, and how?

-What’s the difference between Testbench Core and the full Testbench package?
+What’s the difference between Testbench Core and the higher-level Testbench package?

-How do I customize the Laravel environment in Testbench Core for my package?
+How do I mock configurations in Testbench Core for testing?

 How do I handle database migrations and seeders in Testbench Core tests?